Civil aviation in China: History

 The Nanyuan Airport first broke ground in Beijing near the end of the Qing Dynasty, and Chinese aviation pioneers Qin Guoyong and Li Ruyan, the principal and chief of the flight school operations established there in 1913 under then-president Yuan Shikai, had established the first airline service with a route between Beijing and Baoding in 1914.
 The Beijing Nanyuan Airport ceased civil aviation operations in 2019, after 109 years of service.

 In 1922, warlord Cao Kun conducted a 3-day trial tour for "Beijing-Han Airlines" using a Handley Page aircraft (likely a HP O/400 bomber modified for passenger use).
-That March 31st, the aircraft hit trees, crashed, and burned, on approach to Beijing-Nanyuan, killing all 14 onboard.
+That March 31, the aircraft hit trees, crashed, and burned, on approach to Beijing-Nanyuan, killing all 14 on board.
 This was the first airliner crash in China.

 In 1939 at Tsing Hua University a cadre of students constructed a wind tunnel with the help of Frank Wattendorf, a graduate of Harvard, MIT and Caltech.
 It was assigned to Tsing Hua Aeronautical Research Institute under the direction of Y. H. Ku.

 Before the Chinese Civil War, there were Republic of China joint ventures with Pan American World Airways and Lufthansa.
 In 1946 Civil Air Transport (Air America) was founded by General Claire L. Chennault and Whiting Willauer for the relief of RoC.
-As a result of the Chinese Civil War, the Communist Party of China took control of mainland China, and only Civil Air Transport moved along with the Kuomintang (KMT)-controlled RoC government to Taiwan.
+As a result of the Chinese Civil War, the Chinese Communist Party took control of mainland China, and only Civil Air Transport moved along with the Kuomintang (KMT)-controlled RoC government to Taiwan.

 In 1949 the new government established the aviation authority and operator General Administration of Civil Aviation of China.